14 Top-Rated Things to Do in Deerfield Beach, FL

 Insider's tip: Hoping to surf?
 Head north of the pier and south of lifeguard tower 7.

 2. Fish Off the Deerfield Beach International Fishing Pier

-While most visit Deerfield Beach for its silky sand and azure ocean, it's the International Fishing Pier that really draws their attention.
-Stretching 976 feet into the Atlantic, this is the strand's most beloved gem.
+While most tourists visit Deerfield Beach for its silky sand and azure ocean, it's the International Fishing Pier that really draws their attention.
+Stretching 976 feet into the Atlantic, this is the most beloved gem at the beach.
 For a small fee, visitors can fish, walk, sit, or merely gaze out to sea.

 There's never a bad time to visit the International Fishing Pier.
 If you're hoping for postcard-worthy photos, get up early and catch the remarkable sunrise.
-A nighttime visit will proffer an unbeatable view of the stars, and the sound of water lapping the shore at night is especially relaxing.
+An evening visit will proffer an unbeatable view of the stars, and the sound of water lapping the shore at night is especially relaxing.